-plugins:cicsa:object publisher: naming service: nested scopes is false. rvice:nested scopes object publisher:naming se This supersedes the plugins:cicsa:place iors in nested ns scopes configuration item.
+This supersedes the plugins:cicsa: place_iors_in_nested_ns_scopes configuration item.
 If this configuration item is set to false, the IOR is stored in the specified scope in the Naming Service.
 If this configuration item is set to true, the module name(s) of the interface for the IOR are used to navigate subscopes from the configured scope, with the same names as the module names, and the IOR is then placed within the relevant subscope.
 The default is false.
-See "Exporting Object References at Runtime" on page 298 for more details.
+See "Exporting Object References at Runtime" on page 280 for more details.